cpow-89/Deep-Reinforcement-Learning-Nanodegree---Project-1-Navigation/README.md

 > conda create --name env_name python=3.6<br>
 > source activate env_name

-2. Download the environment from one of the links below and place it into \Banana_Linux
+2. Download the environment from one of the links below and place it into \Banana_Environment

 - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)